-You can quit the software by right clicking the TrustedConnect icon in the notification area and then selecting Quit.
+To quit the software right-click the TrustedConnect icon in the notification area and then select Quit.

 Administrators can disable the disconnect button.
 In this case, a tunnel can no longer be closed once it is open.
 Refer to section 21.5 Disabling the disconnect button for more details.